JUTTBROTHERS/Screenshairng/README.md

 The first command stops the service and renews the certificates.
 The second command starts Headwind Remote with new certificates.

-It is recommended to add these commands to a single script (hremote-cert-renewal.sh) and add this script to crontab (weekly run at non-peak time):
+It is recommended to add these commands to a single script (remote-cert-renewal.sh) and add this script to crontab (weekly run at non-peak time):

-    0 4 * * 1 /root/hmdm-server/hremote-cert-renewal.sh
+    0 4 * * 1 /root/hmdm-server/remote-cert-renewal.sh

 This crontab command runs the script weekly each Monday at 4 am.